Baptist covenant theology: Covenant theology

 Since the Covenant of Works and the Covenant of Grace are the only redemptive covenants, stemming from the Covenant of Redemption, salvation is only possible through the Covenant of Grace, as in the covenant theology of standard Westminster paedobaptist federalism.
 Between The Fall in Genesis 3 and the New Covenant are several other covenants, in particular the covenant of Abraham, the covenant of Moses, and the covenant of David.
 But these covenants are "works and law" covenants and not "redemptive" covenants, since they exist only for specific earthly purposes in space and time, such as to allow Israel to live in the promised land under the conditions given in the covenant.
 Though their substance is different from the Covenant of Grace, and are therefore not part of that covenant, they do point to the promises in that covenant.
 They do this by drawing on typology, and as such consist of "types" and "antitypes", where the "type" is the explicit purpose of that covenant, but the "antitype" is the way in which that covenant points towards the promises of the Covenant of Grace through the New Covenant.
 Salvation was therefore possible for people under the Old Covenant through the Covenant of Grace if they had saving faith in these promises.
 Covenant theology under Westminster Federalism allows paedobaptism since it sees a greater continuity between the Old Covenant and the New Covenant.
 Covenant theology under Baptist Federalism, in contrast, supports credobaptism under the regulative principle since it sees less direct continuity between the Old Covenant and the New Covenant, even if it still sees major continuity through the overarching Covenant of Grace.

-Some Particular Baptists agree with Presbyterians on believing in one covenant of grace with multiple administrations, yet holding that the different administrations of the covenant of grace may have large differences.
+Some Baptists agree with Presbyterians on believing in one covenant of grace with multiple administrations, yet holding that the different administrations of the covenant of grace may have large differences.
 Additionally seeing circumcision as a type of regeneration and deny the continuity with circumcision and Baptism.